visit-dav/visit/docs/SphynxDocs/Quantitative/Expressions.rst

 Material Error Function: ``materror()`` : ``materror(<Mat>,[Const,Const...])``
-    Creates a new scalar expression which is everywhere the difference in volume fractions as stored in the database and as computed by VisIt's material interface reconstruction (MIR) algorithm.
+    Creates a new scalar expression which is everywhere the difference in volume fractions as stored in the database and as computed by VisIt_'s material interface reconstruction (MIR) algorithm.
 The ``<Mat>`` argument is a *material variable* from a database and the ``Const`` argument is one of the material names as an quoted string or a material number